Reception Capacity: Definitions, Game Theory and Hardness: Our Results

-Our first results are matching upper and lower bounds for \pds, i.e., for the problem of maximizing reception capacity.
-The precise lower bound we obtain depends on the hardness assumption that we use, but all are essentially polylogarithmic. \begin{theorem} \pds cannot be approximated to better than a polylogarithmic factor.
-More precisely: \begin{itemize} \item Let $\varepsilon > 0$ be an arbitrary small constant, and suppose that NP $\not \subseteq \text{BPTIME}(2^{n^{\varepsilon}})$.
+Therefore, our first goal is to characterize the hardness of \pds.
+We observe that the classical \emph{Decay protocol}~\cite{BGI92} can be used to obtain a simple $O(\log(n))$ approximation algorithm for \pds.
+We compliment this with an essentially matching lower bound for \pds.
+The precise lower bound depends on the hardness assumption, but all are essentially polylogarithmic. \begin{theorem} \pds cannot be approximated to better than a polylogarithmic factor.
+More precisely: \begin{itemize} \item Let $\varepsilon > 0$ be an arbitrary small constant.
+Suppose that NP $\not \subseteq \text{BPTIME}(2^{n^{\varepsilon}})$.
 Then there is no polynomial time algorithm which approximates \pds to within $O(\log^{\sigma} n)$ for some constant $\sigma = \sigma(\varepsilon)$. \item Under Feige's Random 3SAT Hypothesis~\cite{Feige02}, no polynomial time algorithms approximates \pds to within $O(\log^{1/3 - \sigma} n)$ for arbitrarily small constant $\sigma > 0$. \item Under the assumption that the Balanced Bipartite Independent Set Problem (BBIS) cannot be approximated better than $O(n^{\varepsilon})$ for some constant $\varepsilon > 0$ (Hypothesis 3.22 of~\cite{Demaine08}), there is no polynomial time algorithm which approximates \pds to within $o(\log n)$. \end{itemize} \end{theorem}